749 Galilee earthquake: Samaritan sources

 There are earthquake reports in two sources from a community of Samaritans, located near Nablus.
 They do not mention any earthquake damage in Jerusalem, which was located about 50 km from Nablus.
 Samaritans reject the sanctity of Jerusalem, and their holy place is Mount Gerizim, located near Nablus.
 The lack of information on Jerusalem in Samaritan sources may reflect the community's lack of interest in the city or even their disdain for it.

 An earthquake narrative appears in the Chronicle Adler, which is a compilation of older reports.
-The earthquake narrative also appears in some expanded versions of the chronicle of Abu'l-Fath (14th century).
-The original version of the chronicle ended with the rise in power of Muhammad, but was then expanded to bring it up to date.
+The earthquake narrative also appears in some expanded versions of the chronicle of Abu'l-Fath al-Samiri (14th century).
+The original version of the chronicle ended with the rise in power of the Prophet Muhammad, but was then expanded to bring it up to date.

 Abu'l-Fath wrote his chronicle in 1355, following a discussion he had with a High Priest over the absence of texts on the history of the Samaritans.
 He used as sources currently extinct Samaritan texts, and also historical materials he gathered from Damascus and Gaza City.

 His chronicle places a great earthquake during the reign of Marwan II (reigned 744–750), which was supposedly felt everywhere.
 Houses collapsed and buried their inhabitants in ruins.
 Numerous people perished due to the earthquake.
 It was reportedly unpreceded in scale.
 The earth continued to shake for many days, and the survivors of the earthquake stayed out in the open until the tremors stopped.

 Abu'l-Fath dated this earthquake in Hijri year 131 (748/749 in Anno Domini).
 The chronicle however contains a chronological error in placing the revolt of Abu Muslim as an event immediately following the earthquake.
 The revolt is known from other sources to have started in the Ramadan of 747.